top of page

 Surgical Plan – Structural and Lining Reconstruction

-• Trimming and suturing of asymmetric alar cartilages
+• Trimming and suturing of asymmetric cartilage

-• Reconstruction of deficient alar cartilage to restore bilateral symmetry
+• Reconstruction to restore bilateral symmetry

-• Septal deviation correction and simultaneous rhinitis surgery
+• Septal deviation correction

 Before and immediately after surgery frontal view comparison showing improved nasal symmetry and midline alignment following revision rhinoplasty with septal reconstruction.